khalzmax/h3-dataset/progress_flow.md

 **Python file:**
 - `task-4_train_network.py`
   Defines and trains a convolutional neural network using TensorFlow/Keras.
 Uses the generated dataset for training and validation.
 Saves the trained model for later inference.

+### Data augmentation

+For the data augmentation I used the `horizontal_flip` for all runs.
+However, I would like to also play with the `zoom_range` and other augmentation methods.

 ### run 1